 Also, eyebrow hair is different from hair elsewhere on the body.
 Eyebrow growth produces short hairs.
-That's because, the eyebrow growth cycle is much shorter and slower than it is on, say, your scalp.
+That's because, the eyebrow hair growth cycle is much shorter and slower than the scalp hair growth cycle.

 So, getting a tattoo, or using an eyebrow pencil, might be the best way to get your eyebrows back.

 Less severe forms of eyebrow hair loss can slowly develop from thyroid conditions, particularly hypothyroidism.
 A common symptom of hypothyroidism is thinning or loss of hair from the outer third of both eyebrows.
 Women are much more prone to thyroid disorders than men, which means it’s also more likely that women will suffer hair loss from their eyebrows too.